oneapi-src/level-zero-spec/include/tools/PROG.md

 * [API Tracing](#at)

 For example, a tool may use API Tracing in any of the following ways:
-* ::xeModuleCreate - replace a module handle with instrumented module handle for all functions
+* ::zeModuleCreate - replace a module handle with instrumented module handle for all functions
-* ::xeKernelCreate - replace a kernel handle with instrumented kernel handle for all call sites
+* ::zeKernelCreate - replace a kernel handle with instrumented kernel handle for all call sites
-* ::xeModuleGetFunctionPointer - replace a function pointer with instrumented function pointer for all call sites
+* ::zeModuleGetFunctionPointer - replace a function pointer with instrumented function pointer for all call sites
-* ::xeCommandListAppendLaunchKernel - replace a kernel handle with instrumented kernel handle at call site
+* ::zeCommandListAppendLaunchKernel - replace a kernel handle with instrumented kernel handle at call site

 ## Intra-Function Instrumentation
 The following capabilities allow for a tool to inject instructions within a kernel:
-* ::xetModuleGetDebugInfo - allows a tool to query standard debug info for an application's module
+* ::zetModuleGetDebugInfo - allows a tool to query standard debug info for an application's module
-* ::xetModuleGetKernelNames - allows for a tool to query for all kernels within an application's module
+* ::zetModuleGetKernelNames - allows for a tool to query for all kernels within an application's module
-* ::xetKernelGetProfileInfo - allows a tool query detailed information on aspects of a kernel
+* ::zetKernelGetProfileInfo - allows a tool query detailed information on aspects of a kernel
-* ::xeModuleGetNativeBinary - allows for a tool to retrieve the native binary of the application's module, instrument it, then create a new module using the intrumented version
+* ::zeModuleGetNativeBinary - allows for a tool to retrieve the native binary of the application's module, instrument it, then create a new module using the intrumented version
 * [API Tracing](#at) - same usage as Inter-Function Instrumentation above

 ### Compilation
 A module must be compiled with foreknowledge that instrumentation will be performed in order for the compiler to generate the proper profiling meta-data.
 Therefore, when the instrumentation layer is enabled, a new build flag is supported:
-"-xet-profile-flags <n>", where "<n>" must be a combination of ::xet_profile_flag_t, in hexidecimal.
+"-zet-profile-flags <n>", where "<n>" must be a combination of ::zet_profile_flag_t, in hexidecimal.

-As an example, a tool could use API Tracing to inject this build flag on each ::xeModuleCreate call that the tool wishes to instrument.
+As an example, a tool could use API Tracing to inject this build flag on each ::zeModuleCreate call that the tool wishes to instrument.
 In another example, a tool could recompile a Module using the build flag and use API Tracing to replace the application's Module handle with it's own.

 ### Instrumentation
-Once the module has been compiled with instrumentation enabled, a tool may use ::xetModuleGetDebugInfo and ::xetKernelGetProfileInfo in order to decode the application's instructions and register usage for each function in the module.
+Once the module has been compiled with instrumentation enabled, a tool may use ::zetModuleGetDebugInfo and ::zetKernelGetProfileInfo in order to decode the application's instructions and register usage for each function in the module.

-If a tool requires additional functions to be used, it may create other module(s) and use ::xeModuleGetFunctionPointer to call functions between the application and tool modules.
+If a tool requires additional functions to be used, it may create other module(s) and use ::zeModuleGetFunctionPointer to call functions between the application and tool modules.
-A tool may use ::xeModuleGetFunctionPointer to retrieve the Host and device address of each function in the module.
+A tool may use ::zeModuleGetFunctionPointer to retrieve the Host and device address of each function in the module.

 There are no APIs provided for the actual instrumentation.
 Instead this is left up to the tool itself to decode the application module's native binary and inject native instructions.
 This model prevents the instrumentation from being manipulated by